pietervdvn/MapComplete/Docs/URL_Parameters.md

 URL-parameters are extra parts of the URL used to set the state.

 For example, if the url is `https://mapcomplete.osm.be/cyclofix?lat=51.0&lon=4.3&z=5&test=true#node/1234`, the URL-parameters are stated in the part between the `?` and the `#`.
-There are multiple, all seperated by `&`, namely:
+There are multiple, all separated by `&`, namely:

 - The url-parameter `lat` is `51.0` in this instance
 - The url-parameter `lon` is `4.3` in this instance